Phage display enables machine learning discovery of cancer antigen–specific TCRs

 Abstract

 T cells targeting epitopes in infectious diseases or cancer play a central role in spontaneous and therapy-induced immune responses.
-T-cell epitope recognition is mediated by the binding of the T-Cell Receptor (TCR) and TCRs recognizing clinically relevant epitopes are promising for T-cell based therapies.
-Starting from one of the few known TCRs targeting the cancer-testis antigen NY-ESO-1 157-165 epitope, we built large phage display libraries of TCRs with randomized Complementary Determining Region 3 of the β chain.
-The TCR libraries were panned against the NY-ESO-1 epitope, which enabled us to collect thousands of epitope-specific TCR sequences.
-We then trained a machine learning TCR-epitope interaction predictor with this data and could identify several epitope-specific TCRs directly from TCR repertoires.
-Cellular binding and functional assays revealed that the predicted TCRs displayed activity towards the NY-ESO-1 epitope and no detectable cross-reactivity with self-peptides.
+Epitope recognition is mediated by the binding of the T cell receptor (TCR), and TCRs recognizing clinically relevant epitopes are promising for T cell–based therapies.
+Starting from a TCR targeting the cancer-testis antigen NY-ESO-1 157–165 epitope, we built large phage display libraries of TCRs with randomized complementary determining region 3 of the β chain.
+The TCR libraries were panned against NY-ESO-1, which enabled us to collect thousands of epitope-specific TCR sequences.
+Leveraging these data, we trained a machine learning TCR-epitope interaction predictor and identified several epitope-specific TCRs from TCR repertoires.
+Cellular assays revealed that the predicted TCRs displayed activity toward NY-ESO-1 and no detectable cross-reactivity.
+Our work demonstrates how display technologies combined with TCR-epitope interaction predictors can effectively leverage large TCR repertoires for TCR discovery.

 Article activity feed